Key partners are companies or people outside your startup that may provide relevant value for your business model to be successful.

 These partners have skills, resources, and knowledge that complement your startup’s strategy and close your business model gaps.

-Suppliers, customers, or even competitors may become partners for lifelong or temporary relationships.
+Suppliers, customers, or even competitors may become partners for lifelong or temporary partnerships.

 WHY IS IT A FUNDAMENTAL QUESTION?